na638/FInal-Project/README.md

-MoodTrack
-Mood Journal + Music Recommender
+MoodTrack: Mood Journal + Music Recommender

 **Overview**:
 Users log in their daily mood and journal entries and the system will recommend music or playlists that match their mood or improve their emotional state.
 It is a blend of journaling, emotional self-care and music therapy.